Septuple meter: Balkan folk music

 Such irregular meters are also found throughout Greece, where they are sometimes identified as originating in neighboring countries.
 For example, in Epirus, a district bordering Albania, there is a style of singing in imitation of the sound of Byzantine bells, that employs microtonal intervals and is described by the singers themselves as "Albanian" or "pastoral Vlach".
 The rhythms vary, but sometimes is in bars of seven beats, particularly in the area around Mount Parnassus.
 The 7/8 rhythm of the kalamatianos from the same region, however, is regarded as purely Greek.

 European art music

+16th century

+Thomas Morley's short song Christes Crosse from A Plaine and Easie Introduction to Practicall Musicke...
+(1597) uses true septupla proportion (notated as 7/1) in the bass part against quaver quintupla (1/5) in the tenor, all over an alla-breve cantus firmus.
+This is intended as an example study to teach the reader the extent of what is possible through proportional notation in the Renaissance, and also to prepare them for difficult sight-singing.

+17th century

+Giovanni Valentini's Madrigal Vanne, o cara amorosa, published in Musiche a doi voci (1621), features consecutive bars of 7/8 and 9/8.

 18th century

 The last movement of Joseph Haydn's Piano Sonata XVI:12, written as early as the 1750s, has been claimed to use exclusively seven-measure units in its background, if not in its foreground.
 Performers typically choose a tempo such that the notated 3/8 measure sounds like a single beat, projecting a perception of 21/8 septuple meter.